 During the colder months, you can expect to find New Yorkers out and about more than you would during the summer.
 The following are amongst the finest winter activities in New York.

 No matter what month it is, New York City knows how to keep the noisiest of towns entertained.
 From sipping winter cocktails at pop-up bars abroad to staying warm by fireplaces in tiny tea shops, this town knows how to keep things interesting.
 During the coldest season, there are still plenty of ways to keep warm.
-Some of the top recommendations for winter pursuits in New York City are here:

 City Winery near Rockefeller Center Rents out Private igloos